common-fate/iamzero/CONTRIBUTING.md

 # Contributing to iamzero

+We welcome all contributions to IAM Zero.
+Please read our [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Getting set up

 This project is a web service with the backend written in Go and frontend written in React and TypeScript.
 To run this project locally you will need: